I'm a member

 DESCRIPTIONThere is interest in screening and early identification of lung cancer because the disease, when identified clinically, tends to have a poor prognosis.
-Two proposed screening methods are chest radiographs and low-dose computed tomography (CT) scans.
+Currently, the proposed screening method is computed tomography (CT) scans.
 Due to biases inherent in screening studies, randomized trials evaluating reduction in lung cancer morbidity and mortality are required to demonstrate the efficacy of screening.

-There are also growing applications of computer-assisted detection or diagnosis (CAD) technologies that may have an impact on the use of CT scanning or chest radiographs for lung cancer screening.
-Computer-assisted detection points out possible findings to the radiologist who then decides if the finding is abnormal.
-Computer-assisted diagnosis uses a computer algorithm to analyze features of a lesion to determine the level of suspicion and is intended to enhance the reader's diagnostic performance.
+There are also growing applications of computer-aided detection or diagnosis (CAD) technologies that may have an impact on the use of CT scanning or chest radiographs for lung cancer screening.
+CAD points out possible findings to the radiologist who then decides if the finding is abnormal.
+CAD uses a computer algorithm to analyze features of a lesion to determine the level of suspicion and is intended to enhance the reader's diagnostic performance.
 Both of these technologies may be expected to offer more benefit when used by relatively inexperienced readers and may help to standardize diagnostic performance.

 Also, see the related medical policy, Whole Body Computed Tomography Scan as a Screening Test.

 POLICYLow-dose computed tomography (CT) scanning, no more frequently than annually, may be considered medically necessary as a screening technique for lung cancer in individuals who meet ALL of the following criteria*:

 * Patient selection criteria are based on the National Lung Screening Trial (NLST) and the U.S. Preventive Services Task Force (USPSTF) 2013 recommendation.
 Refer to the Preventive Health Services medical policy.

 Low-dose CT scanning is considered investigational as a screening technique for lung cancer in all other situations.